manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md

 ```shell
 systemctl start --no-block manticore-indexer@specific-table-name
 ```
-Find more information about scheduling `indexer` via systemd below.

-### Custom startup flags using systemd

-The `systemctl set-environment INDEXER_CONFIG` command lets you run the Indexer with your desired configuration, overriding the default settings.
+Use the `systemctl set-environment INDEXER_CONFIG` command to run the Indexer with a custom configuration, which replaces the default settings.

-The `systemctl set-environment INDEXER_ARGS` command allows you to specify custom startup flags for the Indexer Tool.
-For a full list of available command-line arguments, see [here](#Indexer-command-line-arguments).
+The `systemctl set-environment INDEXER_ARGS` command lets you add custom startup options for the Indexer.
+For a complete list of command-line options, see [here](../../Data_creation_and_modification/Adding_data_from_external_storages/Plain_tables_creation.md#Indexer-command-line-arguments).

-For example, to start Indexer in quiet mode, you can run:
+For instance, to start the Indexer in quiet mode, run:
 ```bash
 systemctl set-environment INDEXER_ARGS='--quiet'
 systemctl restart manticore-indexer
 ```

-To undo it, run:
+To revert the changes, run:
 ```bash
 systemctl set-environment INDEXER_ARGS=''
 systemctl restart manticore-indexer